Letter to Potential Seller of Real Estate in New Jersey

 Next, the mortgage pay-off frequently surprises people because they forget that mortgage payments cover the month interest for the month prior to the closing, not the month of closing; and interest continues to accrue until the lender is in receipt of the pay-off.
 This interest is in addition to the principal balance.

 Also, any home equity or bridge loans must be paid off at closing (please note that both home equity loans and bridge loans are mortgages, although most people do not realize it).
 Please realize that most mortgage payments are not posted by your lender until about ten (10) days after the payment is mailed by you; and most attorneys will receive the pay-off letter from your lender about a week before closing.
-Also, a home equity loan requires a “freeze” or “block” for any home equity payoffs.
-This means that unless you can make your mortgage payment to your lender at least ten (10) days before the closing, you will probably not get your “overpayment” returned to you until sometime after the closing.
-If you have any questions regarding making a payment, call me.

 Tax Considerations